Shipping Perishable

 Insurance is necessary as pharmaceuticals shipping is full of inherent risks.
 As with any ‘risky business’, insurance covers uncertainty to your business, and your shipment.

 Unfortunately, the level of uncertainty can significantly affect one’s bottom line, if unprotected.
-However, with insurance cover that allows one to show that they followed industry standards to avoid any loss, insurance companies can promptly payout to help mitigate the financial damage that may occur during the shipment process.
+However, with insurance cover that allows one to show that they followed industry standards and GDP guidelines to avoid any loss, insurance companies can promptly payout to help mitigate the financial damage that may occur during the shipment process.

 8. Hygiene